LSOS: Line-search Second-Order Stochastic optimization methods for nonconvex finite sums: Introduction

-Stochastic optimization methods exploiting search directions based on second-order information have been developed to get better theoretical and practical convergence properties, especially when badly-scaled problems are considered.
-Stochastic versions of Newton-type methods are discussed in~\cite{bellavia:2019imajna,bollapragada:2019,byrd:2011,byrd:2012,ruppert:1985,spall:1994,spall:1995,spall:1997} and a variant of the adaptive cubic regularization scheme using a dynamic rule for building inexact Hessian information is proposed in~\cite{bellavia:2020imajna}.
-Stochastic BFGS methods are analyzed, e.g., in~\cite{byrd:2011,byrd:2016,gower:2016,mokhtari:2014,mokhtari:2015,moritz:2016}.
-In particular, in~\cite{moritz:2016} Moritz et al.~propose a stochastic L-BFGS algorithm based on the same inverse Hessian approximation as in~\cite{byrd:2016}, but use SVRG instead of the standard stochastic gradient approximation.
-This algorithm, which applies a constant step length, has Q-linear rate of convergence of the expected value of the error in the objective function.
-A further modification to this L-BFGS scheme is proposed by Gower et al.~in~\cite{gower:2016}, where a stochastic block BFGS update is used, in which the vector pairs for updating the inverse Hessian are replaced by matrix pairs gathering directions and matrix-vector products between subsampled Hessians and those directions.
-The resulting algorithm uses constant step length and has Q-linear convergence rate of the expected value of objective function error, as in the previous case, but appears more efficient by numerical experiments.
+For strongly convex functions of type~\eqref{eqn:finite_sum}, in~\cite{moritz:2016} Moritz et al.~propose a stochastic L-BFGS algorithm based on the same inverse Hessian approximation as in~\cite{byrd:2016}, but use SVRG~\cite{johnson:2013svrg} instead of the standard stochastic gradient approximation (see, e.g., \cite{bottou:2018}).
+This L-BFGS algorithm, which applies a constant step length, has Q-linear rate of convergence of the expected value of the error in the objective function.
+A modification to this L-BFGS scheme is proposed by Gower et al.~in~\cite{gower:2016}, where a stochastic block BFGS update is used, in which the vector pairs for updating the inverse Hessian are replaced by matrix pairs gathering directions and matrix-vector products between subsampled Hessians and those directions.
+The resulting algorithm uses a constant step length and has Q-linear convergence rate of the expected value of the objective function error, as in the previous case, but appears more efficient by numerical experiments.
+More recently, the Incremental Quasi-Newton (IQN) method~\cite{mokhtari:2018} has been developed, which has been proved to have local superlinear convergence.
+IQN differs from other stochastic quasi-Newton methods as it uses aggregated information on variables, gradients, and quasi-Newton Hessian approximations to reduce the noise of gradient and Hessian approximations, applies a cyclic scheme to update the functions, and approximates each individual function by a Taylor's expansion where the linear and quadratic terms are evaluated with respect to the same iterate.
+Nevertheless, despite we do not use such a combination of techniques, we will show that the stochastic L-BFGS method presented in this work, which exploits the Jacobian sketching described in~\cite{gower:2020}, in practice is often faster than IQN on widely used test problems.